Skip to main content

 About the PhD in Population, Family and Reproductive Health Program

-The emphasis of the PhD program is to integrate coursework in life course, population and core PFRH areas of interest with the application of a range of research methods to these areas.
-Doctoral program requirements also include a core set of courses that cover developmental, demographic and social science frameworks that represent common conceptual foundations for the work of PFRH faculty.
+The emphasis of the PhD program is to integrate coursework in life course, population health, and core PFRH areas of interest with the application of a range of research methods.
+Doctoral program requirements include a core set of courses that cover developmental, demographic and social science frameworks that represent common conceptual foundations for the work of PFRH faculty.
+Students also complete coursework in biostatistics, epidemiology, and data collection, analysis, and interpretation.
+Upon completion of required courses and preliminary exams, students engage in dissertation work.
+Students complete one or more research apprenticeships and serve as teaching assistants for PFRH courses.

 What Can You Do With a Graduate Degree In Population, Family And Reproductive Health?